The Concept of QE2

 This sad news not withstanding, QE2 sailed on, enjoying a celebratory final season.
 Her 2008 world cruise begun in January 2008 where she was joined by Queen Victoria on a tandem Atlantic crossing.
 The two liners met again in Fort Lauderdale and Sydney before all three Cunard Queens met for the final time in Southampton in April, 2008.

-Images: Courtesy Michael Gallagher / Cunard.
+Above images: Courtesy Michael Gallagher / Cunard.